Introduction to Expressive Arts Therapy

 Frequently Asked Questions

 • Yes!
 A $50 deposit holds your spot, and the remaining balance can be split into flexible, client-chosen payments.
-Full payment is due no later than 7 days before the last session.
+Full payment is due prior to the start of the workshop.
 I'm happy to work with you to create a plan that feels manageable and supportive.

 Have questions?